IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

   ...
 ```

-__Traces__ cannot be entered into the tracing system, unless they are accompanied by a matching __tracer__ -- a monadic callback, that expresses the action of tracing of values of that particular type:
+__Traces__ cannot be entered into the tracing system, unless they are accompanied by a matching __Trace__ -- a monadic callback, that expresses the action of tracing of values of that particular type:

 ```haskell
 trAddBlock :: Trace IO (TraceAddBlockEvent blk)